-The activities of the Vancouver Island section of the Alpine Club of Canada (“ACC-VI”) depend on experienced members volunteering to lead outdoor trips and organize events.
-There are no formal requirements to be a leader, but leaders are expected to have the appropriate background to conduct the event with confidence.
-Members interested in taking on the rewarding role of a trip leader are encouraged to contact current trip leaders or executive committee members for advice and support.
+Many of the activities of the Vancouver Island section of the Alpine Club of Canada depend on members volunteering to lead outdoor trips and organize events.
+All members are encouraged to consider how they can contribute to the life of the section in this important way.
+There are no formal requirements to be a leader, but leaders are expected to choose trips for which they have the appropriate background and confidence to lead the trip safely.
+If you are thinking of stepping up for this rewarding role, we encourage you to contact current trip leaders or executive committee members for advice and support.
+We will be delighted to hear from you!

-An overview of the information pertinent to trip leaders is provided below and details are provided in the hyperlinks.
-Leaders should also be familiar with the general information provided in the “info for members” section.
-Please email questions and comments to email@example.com
+An overview of the information for trip leaders is provided below and details are provided in the hyperlinks.
+Leaders should also be familiar with the general information provided in the “Information for members” section of this website.
+Please email questions and comments to firstname.lastname@example.org

 ACC-VI believes in a less structured leadership program with minimal rules, and expects that participants in club activities will take responsibility for their own safety and that of the group.
 The motto for trips is: